 The term ad network refers to webpages that participate in the Yandex Advertising Network or in ad exchanges, where ads are displayed according to the content of the site or the interests of the user.

-If you chose impressions "On all sites" or "Only in ad networks" in the strategy settings, then the option Settings in ad networks will be available for you in the ad campaign settings.
+If you chose impressions "On all sites" or "Only in ad networks" in the strategy settings, then the Settings in ad networks section will be available for you in the ad campaign settings.
 The optimal settings are enabled by default, but can be altered if necessary.

 Determining level of expenditure